wmo-im/wis2box/docs/source/reference/auth.rst

 This will generate a random token that can be use to update the stations collection.

-Adding Access Control on topics
+Adding Access Control on datasets
 -------------------------------

-All topic hierarchies in wis2box are open by default.
-A topic becomes closed, with access control applied, the first time a token is generated for a topic hierarchy.
+All dataset in wis2box are open by default.
+A dataset becomes closed, with access control applied, the first time a token is generated for a dataset

 .. note::